 - Turn On the Silent/Gaming Mode

 This pop-up notification is probably the most known one.
-It’s ‘green’ and every time it comes, the avast! lady will start “avast! virus database has been updated”.
-This notification is displayed every time your program gets automatically updated with the latest virus database (so-called VPS update).
+It has grey background with blue button (in older version it was all green with grey button) and every time it comes, the avast! lady will start “avast! virus database has been updated”.
+This notification is displayed every time your program gets automatically updated with the latest database of virus definitions – which may be up to two times a day.

 As the update itself is very vital, the notification, and sound may be not.
-So here’s very simple tip how to disable it while keep your antivirus still udpated in the background.
+So here’s very simple tip how to turn it off while keep your antivirus still udpated in the background.

-Simply open your program and navigate to ‘Setting’ (top-right corner in the main window).
-Find menu item ‘Updates’ (second from top) and look for section ‘Details – Update Options’.
-There you will find an option for ‘Show notification box after automatic update’.
+Simply open your program and navigate to ‘Settings’ in the left-side menu.
+Find menu item ‘Update’ (fifth from top) and look for section ‘Details’.
+There you will find an option ‘Show notification box after automatic update’.
 It’s obviously checked by default so just uncheck it.
-That’s it, you should never see the ‘green’ pop-up anymore.
+That’s it, you should never see this pop-up again.
+Also you can disable notifications if any error occurs during the update process.

 This tip is related only to Software Updater pop-ups.
 It basically pop-up only if you have some software on your computer out-dated.
 But this could be very annoying as some programs may have new version every single day.
 Wise solution is to ignore only those programs while keep tracking others.

 If you are running version 2014 there is really simple way how to turn off those Software Updater notifications.
 Open the program interface, click on ‘Settings’, click on ‘Tools’, find ‘Software Updater’ and click on ‘Customize’.
 There just un-check the option ‘Notifications (popups) enabled’, and you will never see the Software Updater pop-up again.
-If you are still running on version 8 you have to update, or follow the steps below.
+If you are still running on version 8 you have to update to version 2014, or follow the steps below.

 3) Disable Sales/Upgrade Pop-ups

 From time to time you could see a sales pop-up from avast! offering you a good deal for an upgrade.
 It seems that most of these sales pop-ups are related to virus definitions update.
-So you can just do the same thing as for disabling the ‘green’ notifications as explained in section ’Disable ‘Green’ Pop-up after Virus Database Update (VPS)’ above.
+So you can just do the same thing as for disabling the pop-up after virus definitions update.
 That should help to keep your avast!
 Free Antivirus ad-free.

 On the other hand avast! sometimes offers a great deal during those campaigns.
 For example you could get avast!
 Pro Antivirus for $10, or avast!
 Internet Security for $20.
 These would be shame to miss as usually it’s time-limited offers.